daudix/daudix.one/content/about/index.md

 - [Pixelfed](https://pixey.org/Daudix)
 - [Lemmy](https://toast.ooo/u/Daudix)
 - [YouTube](https://www.youtube.com/@daudix_ufo)

+You can also find me on [Bluesky](https://bsky.app/profile/daudix.bsky.social) and [Tumblr](https://www.tumblr.com/ddaudix), although I don't use these often (at least right now)

 I have changed (and will change) my homeserver, so to make sure nothing is lost, here is my Fediverse timeline: